maths/moodle-qtype_stack/api/README.md

-# STACK-Dynexite-API
+# STACK-API

-This repository contains a version of the moodle plugin STACK, which has been extended by a standalone REST-API for integration into external systems, designed for the specific needs of the Dynexite examination system.
+This folder contains a standalone REST-API for integration of STACK into external systems.
+This API was originally designed for the specific needs of the Dynexite examination system.

 ## Deployment

 ### Docker

 The STACK API has been designed to be deployed using Docker.
 Pre-made images are publicly available via a gitlab registry under the identifier `registry.git.rwth-aachen.de/medien-public/moodle-stack`.
 The used Dockerfile is available [here](docker/Dockerfile).

 > :warning: **NOTE**: The pre-built images rely on a recent version of the apache2 webserver, which requires a linux kernel version of 3.17 or newer on the Docker host.